Similarities Between Leadership and Management

-Managers must create an environment where employees are aware of organizational objectives and the specific role they fulfill in achieving them.
+Managers must create an environment where employees are aware of organizational objectives and the specific role they play in achieving them.
 Leading means establishing direction for employees and initiating the day-to-day work that is necessary to effectively accomplish the company’s overall objectives.

 The effort it takes to lead others depends upon a number of factors: the leader’s level of authority, the number of employees reporting to him or her, the experience level of the direct reports (and the leader), and other technical or hands-on responsibilities the leader must fulfill.